Changissnz/r2apart/README.md

 As a result of the expensive calculations revolving around the subgraph isomorphism problem, as evidenced by the long runtimes
-(around 40 minutes on a typical personal computer for a game of three players in the first timestamp, each with graph degrees between 16 and 30), there is little practical motivation to continue development of the game, `r2apart`, so that the game
+(around 40 minutes for the first timestamp on a typical personal computer in a game of three players, each with graph degrees between 16 and 30), there is little practical motivation to continue development of the game, `r2apart`, so that the game